flj512/TFLM-Hello/README.md

 # Build
 Build the project and download it to the device's ROM.
 The device will light the LED on first and start waiting for user's input from the UART.
-Here is an example that send image to the UART in Python.
+Here is an example demonstrates how to send image to the UART in Python.
 ```
 import cv2
 import matplotlib.pyplot as plt